MobileReality/react-native-select-pro/website/docs/api/styles.md

         selected?: StyleProp<ViewStyle>;
         // Style of section header title when all section options are selected selectedText?: StyleProp<TextStyle>;
-        // Style of section header clear icon all section options are selected selectedClearIcon?: StyleProp<ImageStyle>;
     } & StyleProp<ViewStyle>;
     // Style of single option container
     option: {